ballerina-platform/ballerina-lang/docs/style_guide/expressions.md

     ];

     ```
-### Array Value Access

 ## Type Casting

-* No spaces around angle brackets `<>`.
-* No spaces around the type. `<string>`.
+* There shouldn't be any spaces between the type and the angle brackets. `<string>`.
-* No spaces between the closing angle bracket and reference to be converted.
+* There shouldn't be any spaces between the closing angle bracket and value reference to be casted.

   ```ballerina
   string name = <string>json.name;
   ```
 ## Table Literal
-* Elements in table literal each should block-indent on its own line.
+* Table column and table data array in table literal, each should block-indent on its own line.
 * Table column definition should be place on a single line.

   ```ballerina